mzeidenberg/academic-kickstart/content/authors/admin/_index.md

 In my social science work, I focus on research and program evaluation in workforce development and training, labor markets, income security, and higher education.

-At Abt Associates, I am currently consulting on a study for the U.S. Department of Labor that focuses on analyzing the career trajectories of workers to see how these trajectories can inform the design of career pathway programs.
+At Abt Associates, I worked on a study for the U.S. Department of Labor that focused on analyzing the career trajectories of workers to see how these trajectories can inform the design of career pathway programs.

-At Abt, I worked on site impact studies for the Pathways for Advancing Careers and Education (PACE) randomized controlled trial (RCT) evaluation of career pathway programs for the U.S. Department of Health and Human Services (HHS).
+I also worked on site impact studies for the Pathways for Advancing Careers and Education (PACE) randomized controlled trial (RCT) evaluation of career pathway programs for the U.S. Department of Health and Human Services (HHS).
 I was on the analysis team